-Whether an order was cancelled or a label was created by mistake, the label will need to be voided.
-The process is similar for any order, but refunds will be different based on the shipping carrier.
+You may need to void a label if, for example, order was cancelled or a label was created by mistake.
+The process is similar for any label, but the refund process may differ depending on the carrier.

 Be aware that some carriers do not allow voiding labels in ShipStation directly, and some carriers do not support voiding labels at all.
 In these cases, contact your carrier directly for assistance with your account.